Whole-staff demonstration lessons

 - enjoyed about the lesson.

-Teachers summarise and connect to the mathematical focus of the lesson using student responses when given.
+Teachers give immediate feedback and connect student responses to the mathematical focus of the lesson.